nicolaspearson/react.typescript.boilerplate/README.md

-# README
+# React Typescript Boilerplate

-This is a React Boilerplate project, built using Typescript, React, and Material Design.
+This is a React Boilerplate project, built using Typescript, and React.

 _Note: This project was bootstrapped from Create React App._